awsdocs/aws-directory-service-admin-guide/doc_source/gsg_create_directory.md

 Choose from either the **Small** or **Large** size option\.
 For more information about sizes, see [Simple Active Directory](directory_simple_ad.md)\.
 **Organization name**
 A unique organization name for your directory that will be used to register client devices\.
-This field is only available if you are creating your directory as part of launching Amazon WorkSpaces\.
+This field is only available if you are creating your directory as part of launching WorkSpaces\.
 **Directory DNS name**
 The fully qualified name for the directory, such as `corp.example.com`\.
 **Directory NetBIOS name**